KotoLLC/peacenik/README.md

 ![new nodes](readme-images/2-new-nodes.png)

-Now, Mike and Janice register their nodes with Jessie, who runs the central node.
+Mike and Janice register their nodes with Jessie, who runs the central node.

 ![new nodes](readme-images/3-register.png)

-Next, Mike invites his mother Fran, and Steve, to be friends.
+Mike invites his mother Fran, and Steve, to be friends.
 We'll get to Tina a little later.

 ![new nodes](readme-images/4-invitation.png)